grechjoseph/threadlocal/README.md

 <h1>Inheritable Threadlocal</h1>

-This example project demonstrates how an Inheritable Threadlocal variable persists in child threads as an <b>Inherited</b> Thread Local varibale, and when this is cleared in the Main thread, it does not affect the Threadlocal value in the child threads.
+This example project demonstrates how an Inheritable Threadlocal variable persists in child threads even when this is cleared in the Main thread.
+It does not affect/change the Threadlocal value in the child threads.

 For example:
 1. Main Thread initializes a Threadlocal context.